 Joining JALT is easy.
 Please visit the JALT Membership page on the jalt.org website to join JALT.

 SIG is an acronym for Special Interest Group (分野別研究部会).
 JALT is divided into two parallel sets of groups: chapters and SIGs.
-JALT chapters are arranged geographically and each JALT member chooses a chapter, usually the closest one.
+JALT chapters are arranged geographically and each JALT member chooses a chapter, usually the one that is closest to them geographically.
 SIGs are national groups, with each SIG having members from all over Japan and overseas, and are based on language teaching/learning interests.
 According to the official mission statement found on the JALT website, JALT SIGs are:

 national networks for information exchange and fellowship among teachers with similar interests.
 They further JALT’s mission of improving foreign and second language education in Japan.
 SIGs are based on the various academic, research and pedagogical interests shared by JALT members.
 They are founded on similar occupations, subjects or levels taught, teaching approaches tailored to Japan, interest in certain fields, or interest in certain issues cutting across disciplines.